ETHZ-INS/DLCAnalyzer/README.md

 ## 4             6.435064                12.41277                 225.52
 ```

 Additionally, we can create PDF files with multiplots for all analyses.
-They will appear in the working directory.
+They will appear in the working directory:

 ```r